An Attentive Survey of Attention Models: Introduction

 \section{Introduction}

-Attention Model(AM), first introduced for Machine Translation \citep*{DBLP:journals/corr/BahdanauCB14} has now become a predominant concept in neural network literature.
-Attention has become enormously popular within the Artificial Intelligence(AI) community as an essential component of neural architectures for a remarkably large number of applications in Natural Language Processing, Statistical Learning, Speech and Computer Vision.
+Attention Model(AM), first introduced for Machine Translation \cite{DBLP:journals/corr/BahdanauCB14} has now become a predominant concept in neural network literature.
+Attention has become enormously popular within the Artificial Intelligence(AI) community as an essential component of neural architectures for a remarkably large number of applications in Natural Language Processing (NLP) \cite{DBLP:journals/corr/abs-1902-02181}, Speech \cite{DBLP:journals/corr/ChoCB15} and Computer Vision (CV) \cite{wang2016survey}.

 The intuition behind attention can be best explained using human biological systems.
-For example, our visual processing system tends to focus selectively on parts of the image, while ignoring other irrelevant information in a manner that can assist in perception \citep*{conf/icml/XuBKCCSZB15}.
-Similarly, in several problems involving language, speech or vision, some parts of the input can be more relevant compared to others.
-For instance, in translation and summarization tasks, only certain words in the input sequence may be relevant for predicting the next word.
+For example, our visual processing system tends to focus selectively on some parts of the image, while ignoring other irrelevant information in a manner that can assist in perception \cite{conf/icml/XuBKCCSZB15}.
+Similarly, in several problems involving language, speech or vision, some parts of the input are more important than others.
+For instance, in machine translation and summarization tasks, only certain words in the input sequence may be relevant for predicting the next word.
 Likewise, in an image captioning problem, some regions of the input image may be more relevant for generating the next word in the caption.
 AM incorporates this notion of relevance by allowing the model to dynamically \textit{pay attention to} only certain parts of the input that help in performing the task at hand effectively.
-An example of sentiment classification of Yelp reviews using AM is shown in Figure \ref{fig:image0} \citep*{Yang2016HierarchicalAN}.
+An example of sentiment classification of Yelp reviews \cite{Yang2016HierarchicalAN} using AM is shown in Figure \ref{fig:image0}.
 In this example, the AM learns that out of five sentences, the first and third sentences are more relevant.
 Furthermore, the words \textit{delicious} and \textit{amazing} within those sentences are more meaningful to determine the sentiment of the review.